ibm-cloud-docs/dl/attaching_connection.md

 You can add a virtual connection when you create a direct link, or after the gateway is provisioned.
 {: shortdesc}

-Make sure that there are no IP address conflicts between on-premises subnets and subnets on IBM Cloud for both VPC and classic infrastructure connections.
+Make sure that no IP address conflicts between on-premises subnets and subnets on IBM Cloud for both VPC and classic infrastructure connections.
 {: important}

 To add a connection to a provisioned gateway, follow these steps: